 Update 15th November 2021.
 A study presented at NANETS 2021 produced data to suggest the causes and treatment for carcinoid crisis have been wrong and that a new model is required.
 Read the article here or by clicking on the picture.

-Author’s notes: This is possibly a controversial conclusion in some circles and it’s worth pointing out that so called ‘carcinoid crisis’ isn’t going away, just the need for time consuming and expensive, and apparently ineffective according to the study, perioperative protection.
+Author’s note: This is probably a controversial conclusion in some circles and it’s worth pointing out that so-called ‘carcinoid crisis’ isn’t going away, just the need for time-consuming and expensive, and apparently ineffective according to the study, perioperative protection.
 And the study also noted that medication to treat complications was still required.
-I don’t believe we should immediately dismiss this conclusion as one of the authors is a ‘big hitter’ NET Specialist surgeon (Dr Rodney Pommier) whose job it is to keep patients safe on the operating table.
+I don’t believe we should immediately dismiss this conclusion as one of the authors is a ‘big hitter’ NET Specialist surgeon (Dr Rodney Pommier) whose job is to keep patients safe on the operating table.